qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 {: #mpnewconnectionid title="MP_NEW_CONNECTION_ID frame"}

-Compared to the frame specified in {{I-D.ietf-quic-transport}}, an Uniflow ID field of variable size is prefixed to associate the Uniflow ID with the Connection ID.
+Compared to the frame specified in {{I-D.ietf-quic-transport}}, an Uniflow ID varint field of is prefixed to associate the Connection ID with a uniflow.
 This frame can be sent by both hosts.
-Upon reception of the frame with a specified Uniflow ID, the peer can update the related sending uniflow state and store the communicated Connection ID as the Destination Connection ID of the sending uniflow.
+Upon reception of the frame with a specified Uniflow ID, the peer MUST update the related sending uniflow state and store the communicated Connection ID.

-A host MUST NOT start using an uniflow as long as the peer have not proposed a Destination Connection ID with a MP_NEW_CONNECTION_ID frame.
 To limit the delay of the multipath usage upon handshake completion, hosts SHOULD send MP_NEW_CONNECTION_ID frames for receive uniflows they allow using as soon the connection establishment completes.

-To cope with privacy issues, it should be hard to make the link between two different connections or two different uniflows of a same connection by just looking at the Connection ID contained in packets.
-Therefore, Uniflow Connection IDs chosen by hosts MUST be random.
+TODO link section

+The generation of Connection ID MUST follow the same considerations as presented in {{I-D.ietf-quic-transport}}.

 MP_RETIRE_CONNECTION_ID Frame